jameshfisher/jameshfisher.com/_posts/2017-03-02-submitting-app-build-to-itunes-connect.md

 ---
-title: "How to submit an app build to iTunes Connect"
+title: How to submit an app build to iTunes Connect
+justification: >-
-justification: "I'm releasing Vidrio this month.
-Part of the release process is build submission."
+  I'm releasing Vidrio this month.
+Part of the release process is build submission.
+tags:
+  - macos
+  - app-development
+  - app-distribution
+  - app-store
+  - xcode
+  - ios
+taggedAt: '2024-03-26'
 ---

 I'm releasing Vidrio, a macOS app, to the Mac App Store.
 Part of the process is to submit a build of the application to iTunes Connect.
 Here's how.